DouglasFireDept/Constitution/7-article.md

 ### Section 6: Dues

 There are no membership dues.
 However an amount of up to $15.00 per member may be set for social events.

+### Section 7: Cadets

+This department offers a cadet program to youth ages 13-18.